sanjayssharma/TelecomCdrApi/README.md

 * **Hangfire**: For background job processing, using SQL Server for storage.
 * **Azure Blob Storage SDK (`Azure.Storage.Blobs`)**: For storing large CSV files.
 * **Azure Storage Queues SDK (`Azure.Storage.Queues`)**: For asynchronous job status updates.
+* **Azure Event Grid**: For reacting to blob creation events.
 * **Azure Functions (.NET Isolated Worker)**: For blob-triggered automation and queue processing.
 * **StackExchange.Redis**: For distributed caching for idempotency.
 * **Serilog**: For structured logging, with sinks for Console, File, and Application Insights.
 * **NUnit & Moq**: For unit testing.
 * **Docker & Docker Compose**: For containerizing the API, MSSQL, and Redis for local development.
 * **Microsoft SQL Server (MSSQL)**: Primary data store for CDRs, Job Statuses, Failed Records, and Hangfire data.

+*(Hangfire's role has been largely superseded by Durable Functions for the main file processing workflow in this new architecture).*

 ## 4. Design Patterns and Principles